bacnet-stack/bacnet-stack/bacnet-stack-0-8-0/demo/router/readme.txt

 3. Build
 -----------------------

-1. Download, build and install libconfig C/C++ Configuration File Library from http://www.hyperrealm.com/libconfig
+1. Download, build and install libconfig C/C++ Configuration File Library from http://www.hyperrealm.com/libconfig or use APT to install sudo apt-get install libconfig-dev
-2. Set variable "BACNET_PORT" in library root diredory Makefile to linux
+2. Set variable "BACNET_PORT" in library root directory Makefile to linux
 3. Run "make clean all" from library root directory

 -----------------------